Charlemagne-Labs/soc-eng-suite-public/README.md

 A multi-turn social engineering evaluation that simulates phishing attacks for AI safety research using the [Inspect AI](https://inspect.aisi.org.uk/) framework.

+Data is not included to avoid contamination.
+A full threat model and methodology for data generation are included.
+Contact us if you are interested in proprietary datasets or evaluation services.

 ## Overview

 The evaluation simulates conversations between: